raspberrypilearning/slug/en/step_10.md

 --- /hints ---

-At the moment, even when the `dead` variable is set to `True`, the game doesn't end.
+Save and run your code.
+When you make the slug bite itself now, you'll see that the game doesn't end, even though the `dead` variable is changed to `True`!

-+ Change the game loop in the main program from an infinite loop (`while True:`) to a loop which only runs while the `dead` variable is not `True`.
++ Change the game loop in the main program from an infinite loop to a loop which only runs while the `dead` variable is not `True`.

-+ Add a line of code to display the player's score once they die after the game loop ends.
-Note: do not indent your code.
+Once the game loop ends, the player will want to know how they did in their game.

++ In the main program, add code to display how many vegetables the player guided the slug to by making use of the `score` variable.

 [[[rpi-sensehat-show-message]]]